hotrodorm/hotrod/hotrod-project/docs/docs-4/nitro/nitro-dynamic-sql.md

 ## Applying Parameters vs Injecting Parameters

 Applying parameters is the safe way of using a parameter in a SQL query and is implemented using the `#{param}` sequence.
-This is the recommended way of using parameters that is known as "prepared statements" in many programming languages.
+This is the recommended way of using parameters that is known as *prepared statements* in many programming languages.

 Injecting parameters &ndash; essentially concatenating parameters as strings &ndash; is an alternative way that may be susceptible to SQL Injection and is implemented using `${param}` sequence.
 Depending on the specifics of a query, sometimes